|

 Get a Copy of Your Free Credit Report

-The 3 main credit bureaus are Equifax, Experian, and TransUnion.
+The three main credit bureaus are Equifax, Experian, and TransUnion.

 Each credit agency offers you a free copy of your credit report every 12 months.

-Get your free annual copy at annual credit report from each of the 3 credit bureaus so that you know where you stand.
+Get a free copy of each of the three credit bureaus’ annual credit reports so that you know where you stand.

 It is a common fact that mistakes may be listed on your credit report.